akeneo/pim-community-dev/README.md

 ## context oriented targets

-When working on a particular project, it is useful to get context only targets such as launching tests for the project only.
+When working on a particular project, it is useful to get context only targets such as launching tests for the current project.
 It is possible to add these targets in a file in the `make-files` directory.
 Setting the `PIM_CONTEXT` environment variable with the name of that file (omitting the extension) will make the main file to include it.

 The following line will include `make-files/my_project.mk`: